opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 When converting files, a dialog prompts the frame range to convert, a saving location, a name, the new format with related options and a color for the background of the converted file.
 It is also possible to select more files at once but, in this case, the frame range and the file name fields won’t be available.
 All levels, images and clips supported by OpenToonz can be converted.
 The PLI files can be converted to the SVG format.

-When converting files to TLV format, it is possible to choose the painted or unpainted TLV formats; all levels, images and clips supported by OpenToonz can be converted, except PSD and SWF files.
+When converting files to TLV format, it is possible to choose the painted or unpainted TLV formats; all levels, images and clips supported by OpenToonz can be converted, except PSD files.

 The conversion to the unpainted TLV format is available when one or several files are selected and it is meant for lineart images: the images and levels are converted into black lineart images with a transparent background, so that they can be painted with the same techniques and tools you can use for Toonz raster levels (see  :ref:`Painting Animation Levels <painting_animation_levels>`  ).
 In particular if images have some transparency, transparent pixels remain transparent, while solid pixels are transformed into black ones; if images have no transparency, white and lighter pixels will be assumed as transparent, while dark pixels are transformed into black ones.